This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 Once you’ve installed a dog door, the next step is teaching your pet how to use it.
 Confident dogs may walk straight through, but others will need help and encouragement.

 Don’t force your dog to use the door before they are ready.
-Instead, practice luring him through with treats and praise, until he’s comfortable using it.
+Instead, practice luring them through with treats and praise, until they feel comfortable using it.

 Summary

 There’s a lot that goes into choosing the perfect size doggie door.
-If you follow these steps, you should be able to get a door that’s the right size for both your pet and home.
+But if you follow these steps, you should be able to get a door that’s the right size for both your pet and home.

 ABOUT THE AUTHOR